pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 Github has good [instructions][git-add-existing] you can follow to create a new repository on Github.
 You can skip over the part
-about using `git init` to setup your repo, since we [already did that](#but-first-git-init).
+about using `git init` to set up your repo, since we [already did that](#but-first-git-init).

+Now set up your remote
-Go ahead and setup your remote and use `git push` to make what we have available.
+and use `git push` to make what we have available.
 We will use this repository to hold our single foundation specific configuration.
 We are using the ["Single Repository for Each Foundation"][single-foundation-pattern]